sqweelygig/supercool-servers/README.md

 First, direct DOM manipulation is not sustainable or manageable.
 Secondly, server-side calculation of the HTML adds unnecessary components, specifically server-side processing.
 Therefore client-side reactive web frameworks were favoured, simplifying the deployment and maintenance, with both Vue.js and React being familiar.
-As tie-breakers, the Vue.js experience was more developer-friendly and had a higher quantity of GitHub stars.
+As tiebreakers, the Vue.js experience was more developer-friendly and had a higher quantity of GitHub stars.
 In conclusion, this project will use Vue.js, especially single file components, but this was a close decision.

 | Language      | Types     | Deployability | Familiarity   |